theRAPTLab/gsgo/docs/00-dev-archives/2020-10 October Report/October 2020 Report.md

 * **Review/Refinement of the Core Experience** - We see a lot of time coming up refining the model and improving the experience once you get your hands on it.
 While the bones of the system are in place, there are many details to suss out.
 * **Annotation Streaming, Run Capture, Run Saving and Restore, Asset Management** - The next phase of system design requires implementation of all these features.
 They're essential to the modeling experience.
 * **User Management and Administration** - We have quite a bit of past work to draw from, and we have a newer webapp framework that should be nice to work with.
 This task is what informs our Database design, as does the day-to-day workflow of students and teachers.
-* **Database / Database Server Design** - While we have database code from previous projects, but the requirements of GEMstep mean we will have to redo a lot of it from scratch.
-There are a lot of kinds of data and many different groups and roles.
+* **Database / Database Server Design** - While we have database code from previous projects, the requirements of GEM-STEP are more complex and we will have to spend time to redo a lot of it.

 #### GEMSTEP INFRASTRUCTURE SUPPORT NEEDS